Unveiling and quantifying the topology-dependent pre-melting of nanoparticles: Results

-We investigated the ratio \(T_c / T_M\) for each facet and plotted it in Fig.~\ref{fgr:Tmsurf_on_Tmbulk} as a function of the NP size.
-As expected from Eq.~\ref{eqn:ratio}, the ratios \(T_c / T_M\) become independent of the NP size when $R$ is large.
-Reading Figs.~\ref{fgr:GT3D} and \ref{fgr:GT2D} for each facet at a larger NP size, we found $\dfrac{T_{c,(01\bar{1}1)\infty}}{T_{M,\infty}} = 0.60$ and $\dfrac{T_{c,(0001)\infty}}{T_{M,\infty}} = 0.77$, respectively.
-These values closely match the average trends shown in Fig.~\ref{fgr:Tmsurf_on_Tmbulk}, reinforcing the relevance and validity of adapting the Gibbs-Thomson relation to two-dimensional systems.
+We investigated the ratio \(T_{c(hkil)} / T_{m,\infty}\) for each facet and plotted it in Fig.~\ref{fgr:Tmsurf_on_Tmbulk} as a function of the NP size.
+As expected from Eq.~\ref{eqn:ratio}, the ratio \(T_{c(hkil)} / T_{m,NP}\) becomes independent of the NP size when $R$ is large.
+Reading Figs.~\ref{fgr:GT3D} and \ref{fgr:GT2D} for each facet at a larger NP size, we found $\dfrac{T_{c,(01\bar{1}1)\infty}}{T_{m,NP}} = 0.60$ and $\dfrac{T_{c,(0001)\infty}}{T_{m,NP}} = 0.77$, respectively.
+These values closely match the average trends shown in Fig.~\ref{fgr:Tmsurf_on_Tmbulk}, reinforcing the relevance and validity of adapting the Gibbs-Thomson relation to two-dimensional facets.

-Thus, for sufficiently large nanoparticles, the constant \(T_c / T_M\) ratio indicates that nanoparticles consistently reach their characteristic temperature \(T_c\) at a fixed percentage of their melting temperature.
+Thus, for sufficiently large nanoparticles, the constant \(T_{c(hkil)} / T_{m,NP}\) ratio indicates that nanoparticle surfaces consistently reach their characteristic temperature \(T_{c(hkil)}\) at a fixed fraction of their melting temperature.
 The fact that $\{01\bar{1}1\}$ facets melt before $\{0001\}$ is consistent with energetics, as the surface energy of the $\{0001\}$ facet is lower than that of $\{01\bar{1}1\}$ (2.13 J.m\textsuperscript{-2} compared to 2.38 J.m\textsuperscript{-2}).
 This staged surface melting behavior is very similar to the one observed for the roughening transition of metallic (macroscopic) crystal surfaces \cite{lapu1994}.